-Older than the Forums Baths, the Stabian Baths are not quite as well preserved, but are still worth visiting for a look at the intricate design of the rooms.
+Much older than the Forums Baths, the Stabian Baths are not quite as well preserved, but are still worth visiting for a look at the intricate designs of the rooms.
 The ceilings were my favorite thing to see in here, but remnants of the beautiful reliefs that once adorned the walls of the baths are worth a look as well.

 House of the Faun

 One of the largest homes in Pompeii, the House of the Faun gets its name from the small statue situated in the fountain at the front entrance to the home.
-Even though it’s now in ruins, you can still see just how grand this place must have looked back before Pompeii’s destruction.
-This was my favorite of the homes we visited in the city.
+Even though it’s now in ruins, you can still see just how grand this place must have looked back before the city’s destruction.
+This was my favorite of the houses we visited.

 Villa of the Mysteries

-Mount Vesuvius can be seen from most areas inside Pompeii, but one of the best spots to get a good, unobstructed look (with an attractive foreground) is just outside the Amphitheater.
-The walls surrounding Pompeii in this area have crumbled just enough to provide a clear view across the vineyards to Vesuvius.
+Mount Vesuvius can be seen from most areas inside Pompeii, but one of the best spots to get a good, unobstructed view of Mount Vesuvius (with an attractive foreground) is just outside the Amphitheater.
+The walls surrounding the city in this area have crumbled just enough to provide a clear view across the vineyards to the volcano.

 Save some time by purchasing your tickets online.
-Tickets can be bought directly from the Pompeii Archaeological Site’s website here.
-Otherwise, no matter what time you arrive, you’ll be waiting in a very long line to buy tickets…in the hot sun…with no shade.
+Tickets can be bought directly from the Pompeii Archaeological Site website here.
+Otherwise, no matter what time you arrive, you may end up waiting in a very long line to buy tickets.
 I know this from experience, unfortunately.

 Arrive as early as possible if you’re visiting in peak season.
 Opening time would be best.
-This is always the case when you’re going somewhere popular during high season to avoid crowds, but in this case you also need to arrive early to avoid as much of the mid-day heat and sun as possible.
+This is good advice any time you’re visiting somewhere popular during peak season to avoid crowds, but in this case you also need to arrive early to avoid as much of the mid-day heat and sun as you can.

 Bring bottled water.
-And bring lots of it.
-There are a few cafes where you can buy water, but they aren’t always convenient, so its best to bring your own.
+There are a few cafes where you can buy bottled water, but they aren’t always convenient, so its best to bring your own.

 Bring protection from the sun.
-This includes sunscreen and a hat and a shirt that covers your shoulders.
-There is no shade in Pompeii, and that summer sun is strong!
+This includes sunscreen, a hat, and a shirt that covers your shoulders.
+There is hardly any shade here, and the sun is strong, especially in the summer.

 Wear comfortable shoes.
 Flats or sneakers would be best.
 You’ll be doing a lot of walking, plus the streets of Pompeii are awfully uneven.
 On that note, always watch where you’re walking.
 It’s super easy to turn an ankle if you step into one of the many holes in the streets.

-Visit for free on the first Sunday of every month.
-But be aware these days will be the busiest!
+You can visit for free on the first Sunday of every month.
+But be aware, these days will be the busiest!

 If you want to see more, visit Herculaneum.
 We didn’t get to do this on our trip, but the town of Herculaneum is in even better condition than Pompeii, so it’s definitely worth a visit.
-Tours to Mount Vesuvius are also available if you don’t mind visiting a still-active volcano. :)
+Tours to Mount Vesuvius are also available if you’re interested in visiting a still-active volcano!